Your team is tasked with a group project and is trying to come up with terrific ideas.

-Raising dissent and counter-arguments—and creating an environment where people can voice their opinions in respectful ways—can further refine the pitched ideas and open up new angles.
+Raising dissent and counter-arguments—and creating an environment where people can voice their opinions in respectful ways—can further refine your group's ideas and open up new angles.
 Check for feasibility, scope, and specificity.

-Grant deconstructs another traditional practice: having a “devil’s advocate” in a group.
-Individuals in this role are only helpful to the group if they actually hold a different opinion, not acting in the role for the sake of acting in the role.
+Grant also deconstructs another traditional practice: having a “devil’s advocate” in a group.
+Individuals in this role are helpful to the group—but only if they actually hold a different opinion (i.e. not acting in the role for the sake of acting in the role).

 But what if you’re the one being challenged?

 Like a soldier sailing for Troy, you must be ready for the stabbing sense of annihilation and re-evaluate the worth of that which you’re protecting.
-Remember to find value in feedback.
-Taking an egoless approach to sharing every idea you have can be an asset in any group setting.
+Remember that there is great value in feedback—and opportunities for growth.
+Taking an egoless approach when sharing your ideas is also an asset in any group setting.

 4. Supplement and synthesize